 Think about two companies that differ vastly in terms of their work culture.
 Perhaps, you have an affinity towards one of them and want to emulate their ways of working.
 What makes this favored company more desirable?
-The answer, as delineated in this article by Forbes, is myriads of factors that can range from transparency to diversity.
+The answer, as delineated in this article by The New York Times, is myriads of factors that can range from meetings to diversity.
 As a human resources professional, you might have an itch to unearth these factors so that you too can create a great work culture for your team.
 That’s where HR models come in.

 This list of top 10 HRM models is made for HR professionals of all kinds, and includes both rudimentary HR models formulated by the ilk of university professors and contemporary models put together by industry leaders.
 Consider adding it to your arsenal of HRM resources.